jagdish-15/css-slider-navbar/README.md

 ## Contributing
 Contributions are welcome!
 If you have suggestions for improvements or new features, please open an issue or submit a pull request.

-## Technologies Used
-- HTML
-- CSS

 ## License
-This project is open-sourse and available under MIT license.
+This project is open-source and available under MIT license.

 ## Acknowledgments
 - Inspired by web development tutorials on Apna College.